keybase/client/go/saltpack/specs/saltpack_encryption.md

 - `"encryption nonce prefix\0"`
 - the 32-byte **ephemeral_public** key

-The nonce for each box is the concatenation of `P` and a 64-bit big-endian unsigned counter.
+The nonce for each box is then the concatenation of `P` and a 64-bit big-endian unsigned counter.
 For each **recipient_box** the counter is 0.
 For each payload packet we then increment the counter, so the first set of **hash_authenticators** is 1, the next is 2, and so on.
 For each